Richmoreno/osticket-prereq/README.md

 </p>
 <p>

-Open IIS as an Admin / Register PHP from within IIS.
+^Open IIS as an Admin / Register PHP from within IIS.

 - Click on "Start" search for (IIS) Manager, you then right click on the app and "Run as Adminastrator"
 - Next, double click on the "PHP Manager" icon.
 Under PHP Setup, click on "Register new PHP Version"